Study of decoherence in radial local phonon hopping within trapped-ion string: Discussion

 \section{Discussion}

-Studies of coherence in quantum systems often focus on the lifetime of superposition states.
-In contrast, we investigated phonon hopping coherence, which involves the coherence between different vibrational modes, such as the stretching and rocking modes.
-This mode-mode coherence indicates how well these modes remain phase-locked over time despite the nonlinear couplings induced by Coulomb interactions.
-The coherence observed in phonon hopping is critical for multi-mode quantum operations in ion trap systems, as it shows how these modes maintain phase coherence, which is vital for effective quantum information processing.
+Studies of coherence in quantum systems typically focus on the lifetime of internal-state superpositions.
+In contrast, the coherence considered here is a form of inter-mode coherence, which characterizes the relative phase stability between different vibrational modes.
+In the phonon-hopping process, this coherence determines how faithfully the COM and rocking modes remain phase-locked while exchanging excitations.
+Maintaining such coherence is essential for implementing multi-mode quantum operations and for exploiting radial phonons as carriers of quantum information in trapped-ion systems.

-Despite the general agreement of the global trends, as presented in the previous section, there is a noticeable gap between the experimental and numerical simulation results in terms of the decay time and the number of oscillations.
-This discrepancy may arise from experimental conditions not perfectly replicating the harmonic potential, leading to enhanced nonlinear mode coupling.
-In experimental setups, imperfections in the trap potential can introduce anharmonic terms, increasing the likelihood of higher-order mode couplings.
-The anharmonic potentials introduce additional terms in the system's Hamiltonian and the higher-order terms facilitate increased energy exchange between modes, causing additional decoherence not accounted for in the idealized simulation model.